Great fusion between Southern and Mexican comfort food. Mexican Cornbread Casserole is super easy to make and your kids will love it.

 This is the first time I have used Herdez Mexican Cooking Sauce .
 I was pleased with the flavors.
 Herdez makes 4 varieties of the cooking sauces.
 I like the fact there is no preservatives but the sodium is a little high.

-I will be bringing my Mexican Cornbread Casserole recipe to Freedom Fridays, Friday Favorites, Fiesta Friday, Weekend Potluck, What’s Cooking Wednesdays.
-Checkout my Link Parties page for other great places to find new recipes.
+I will be bringing my Mexican Cornbread Casserole recipe to Freedom Fridays, Friday Favorites, Fiesta Friday, and Weekend Potluck, Check out my Link Parties page for other great places to find new recipes.

 You might also like my: